joeypiccola/joeypiccola/README.md

 ### Hi there 👋

 My name is Joey Piccola.
-I'm an site reliability engineer focusing on immutable infrastructure through code.
+I'm a site reliability engineer focusing on immutable infrastructure through code and contamination with Kubernetes.
 I love tinkering and working with awesome people.

 - 🔭  Homelab projects: